HomeFinanceDecoding ITR Filing Requirements for Claiming DTAA Benefits in India

 Step 2: DSC

-For foreign companies, a Digital Signature Certificate (DSC) is also necessary in order to file the return electronically.
+For foreign companies, a DSC (Digital Signature Certificate) is also necessary for filing the IT return electronically.

 Copies of contracts, emails, invoices, and communication with Indian clients may be needed during assessment by the Indian tax authorities.

-In today’s heightened compliance environment, this one step is worth miles in protecting the interest of non-resident taxpayers and facilitating easier international tax transactions.
+In today’s heightened compliance environment, this one step is worth miles in protecting the interests of non-resident taxpayers and facilitating easier international tax transactions.

-Need help filing a NIL return or managing your DTAA claims in India?
-AKM Global can assist you every step of the way – here’s how.
+Need help filing an NIL return or managing your DTAA claims in India?
+AKM Global can assist you every step of the way—here’s how.

 Josie